Aarthyravi/linuxserver/README.md

  # Configure key-based authentication for grader user
    * Run this command cp /ubuntu/.ssh/authorized_keys /home/grader/.ssh/authorized_keys
    * Now you are only able to login using ssh -i ~/.ssh/privatekey.pem -p 2200 grader@34.230.84.216
+ # Install Apache
+   * sudo apt-get install apache2
+    - In this Stage, we can see the apache2 default page in http://http://34.230.84.216/